Phone: (713) 743-2894

 FAX: (713) 743-2926

 Dr. Blake received her master's degree from Arizona State University and her doctorate from the University of Pittsburgh.
 She completed a post-doctoral fellowship at the Mayo Clinic.
 Dr. Blake teaches undergraduate anatomy & neuroanatomy courses, and graduate courses in disorders of speech/language/cognition in adults.
 Her primary research interest is communication disorders due to right hemisphere brain damage and mild TBI.
-She is the Graduate Program Coordinator and one of the graduate advisors.
+She is one of the graduate advisors.

 - Ph.D., University of Pittsburgh, Major: Communication Science and Disorders